SilchasRuin/CommanderFull/README.md

 ## [Tactics](https://2e.aonprd.com/Tactics.aspx)
 * **Mobility:** Defensive Retreat, Gather To Me!, Naval Training, Passage of Lines, Protective Screen
 * **Offensive:** Coordinating Maneuvers, Double Team, End It!, Pincer Attack, Reload!, Shields Up!, Strike Hard!, Tactical Takedown
-* **Expert:** Buckle-cut Blitz, Demoralizing Charge, Slip and Sizzle, Stupefying Raid Mountaineering Training is not implementable without a completely homebrew effect.
+* **Expert:** Alley-oop, Buckle-cut Blitz, Demoralizing Charge, Slip and Sizzle, Stupefying Raid, Take the High Ground Mountaineering Training is not implementable without a completely homebrew effect.
-Alley-oop and Take the High Ground will be coming soon™.

 ## Notes on Implementations
 * The Banner is implemented as an attachable item.
 Attach it to your weapon, shield, or animal companion's barding.
 As long as you have it in your inventory, you will benefit from the banner.
 If you do not equip it to anything, a basic banner will be added into your carried items at the start of combat (this mimics attaching your banner to a pole on your back).